 G. Ventilation: Ventilation techniques for welding apparitions vary depending on size and type.
 For basic operations, wall fans will usually be all that is needed.
 Be aware, however, that ventilation should never be relied on as the only way to protect employees when air contaminants are toxic.
 Where ventilation is poor, respirator use should be evaluated before engaging in the activity.

-H. Training Requirements: All persons performing hot work should be trained improper equipment operation, handling and storage of welding materials, compressed gas safety and chemical hazards.
+H. Training Requirements: All persons performing hot work should be trained in proper equipment operation, handling and storage of welding materials, compressed gas safety and chemical hazards.
 Additional training may be necessary improper selection and use of personal protective equipment, as well as training in confined space entry where appropriate.
 (Some instance require proof of certification, example, presure vessel repair)